thoroughgood/Tutor-Website/backend/README.md

 Luckily, this is super easy with [railway](https://railway.app/), follow the first couple steps [here](https://dev.to/ngoakor12/connect-a-railway-databasepostgresql-with-node-postgres-in-express-15lf) to setup the database, and you're already halfway done!
-Now, the quick and dirty solution, is to copy the DATABASE_URL environment variable as you saw in the aforementioned tutorial to a .env file (that you can create yourself) in the `backend` directory.
-Run `prisma db push` and mow, every time you add to the database through prisma in python code, or delete it will be reflected in the database (which you can view in a nice GUI all in railway).
+Now, the quick and dirty solution, is to copy the `DATABASE_URL` environment variable as you saw in the aforementioned tutorial to a .env file (that you can create yourself) in the `backend` directory.
+Run `prisma db push` and now, every time you add to the database through prisma in python code or delete, it will be reflected in the database (which you can view in a nice GUI all in railway).
 If you want a more integrated way of interacting with the database with all of railway's fancy toolkit contact @K0FFE1NE about it.